Place of detention

 Pre-removal detention centres (CPR)

-Under the Reception Decree, asylum seekers can be detained in CPRs – previously known as CIEs -, where third-country nationals who have received an expulsion order are generally held.[1]
+Under the Reception Decree, asylum seekers can be detained in CPRs – previously known as CIEs –, where third-country nationals who have received an expulsion order are generally held.[1]
 The functioning of CPRs and their essential rules are laid out in the CIE Regulation adopted in 2014.[2]
-This Regulation has been abolished by the Interior Ministry Directive of the 19 May 2022[3].
+This Regulation was abolished through the Interior Ministry Directive of the 19 May 2022.[3]
 10 CPRs are present on the Italian territory, as detailed in the list below.
 The official capacity, with all 10 CPRs active, would be of 1,359 places.
-Effective capacity in 2021 and first four months of 2022 was reduced, due to the temporary closure of some structures and COVID-19 restrictions: by the end of 2021, only 744 places were available,[4] while as of 30 April 2022 the official capacity of the centres was of 727 places.
+Effective capacity in 2022 and the first three months of 2023 was reduced: by the end of 2022, only 804 places were available,[4] while as of 31 March 2023 the official capacity of the centres was of 701 places.
 In March 2023, the CPR in Turin was temporarily closed following several riots that progressively made its spaces unfit for use, ultimately forcing the transfer of all detained persons to other facilities.[5]
-By the time of publication, no information is available on the timeframe for a possible reopening.
+As of April 2024, no information is available on the timeframe for a possible reopening.

 Capacity and detentions by CPR